 The other way around that verbal traditional therapy.

 When and Where?

-The first pilot sessions were in March 2014, in a women shelter for victims of domestic violence, runned by a recognized foundation in Amsterdam.
+The first project was in March 2014, in a women shelter for victims of domestic violence, run by a recognized foundation in Amsterdam.
 Blijf van mijn Lijf Groep.

 The second pilot was in May, 1st 8th and 15th of May.
 In the same organization.

 There was a session with mothers and children to foster their connection and two only for the women.

 We are now preparing a short documentary about the project, to gather funds and ask for economical support!

 Why would I like to focus initially in helping women?

 Because still 200.000 women are victims of domestic violence every year only in the Netherlands.

 And women in general.
 Because women still being the main caregivers in the family and when helping women we are also helping their children, the seed for healthier adults.